-LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL IMPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 State Tax Assessor is required to adopt major substantive rules to determine the income or loss attributable to such corporations and to prevent double taxation or deduction of income.
-The assessor is required to submit an annual report to the joint standing committee of the Legislature having jurisdiction over taxation matters regarding whether jurisdictions should be added to or deleted from the list of tax havens based 1319 3/24 Tax Exemption for Certain Educational Collaboratives incorporated nonprofit collaborative whose members are regional school units and that is organized to assist those units with professional development opportunities 516 Member of the Military Reserves or Served in the National Guard To duty in the National Guard or the Reserves of the United States Armed Forces are considered veterans LVWD 1853 Chipman This bill would make specific changes to the laws governing taxation that are within the jurisdiction of the 1267 3/16 Osher under the individual income tax from 7.15% to 8.35% and adds a new bracket of 11.15% on taxable income exceeding \$100,000 for single individuals and married persons filing separately, \$150,000 for heads of household and \$200,000 for individuals filing married joint returns or surviving spouses.
-Current IIT bracket (single): Bracket amounts doubled for married joint; 1.5 for heads of household. \$0 to \$21,049 \$21,050 to \$49,999 \$50,000 or more \$7.15% Bracket amounts in bill: • 1319 516 1319 3/24 1319 3/24 516 1853 1319 3/24 Picket 516 Davis 1853 Chipman 1319 3/24 Picket An Act To Provide a Sales and Use Tax Exemption for Certain Educational Collaboratives 516 Davis An Act To Allow a Veteran Who Was Member of the Military Reserves or Served in the National Guard To Qualify for the Veterans' Property Tax Exemption 1853 Chipman An Act To Change Maine's Tax Laws 1267 3/16 Osher An Act To Improve Income Tax Progressivity by Establishing New Top Individual Income Tax Rates Summaries may not reflect content of most recent committee action Unisdictions outside the United States in net income when apportioning income among tax jurisdictions.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL I MPACT (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 jurisdictions outside the United States in net income when apportioning income among tax jurisdictions.
 The State Tax Assessor is required to adopt major substantive rules to determine the income or loss attributable to such corporations and to prevent double taxation or deduction of income.
-The assessor is required to submit an annual report to the joint standing committee of the Legislature having jurisdiction over taxation matters regarding whether jurisdiction should be added to or deleted from the list of tax havens based on specified criteria.
-1319 Committee action Committee action Summaries may not reflect content of most recent ACTION FY22
+The assessor is required to submit an annual report to the joint standing committee of the Legislature having jurisdiction over taxation matters regarding whether jurisdictions should be added to or deleted from the list of tax havens based on specified criteria.
+435 1319 3/24 Tax Exemption for Certain Educational Collaboratives This bill provides a sales and use tax exemption for an incorporated nonprofit collaborative whose members are regional school units and that is organized to assist those units with professional development opportunities and services.
+470 516 Member of the Military Reserves or Served in the National Guard To Qualify for the Veterans' Property Tax Exemption This bill provides that persons who served on active duty in the National Guard or the Reserves of the United States Armed Forces are considered veterans eligible for veterans' property tax exemptions.
+LVWD 484 1853 Chipman - This bill is a concept draft pursuant to Joint Rule 208.
+This bill would make specific changes to the laws governing taxation that are within the jurisdiction of the Joint Standing Committee on Taxation.
+495 1267 3/16 3/23 This bill increases the tax rate on the current top bracket under the individual income tax from 7.15% to 8.35% and adds a new bracket of 11.15% on taxable income exceeding \$100,000 for single individuals and married persons filing separately, \$150,000 for heads of household and \$200,000 for individuals filing married joint returns or surviving spouses. tabled MRS Prelimin Not available at time - Current IIT bracket (single):Bracket amounts doubled for married joint; 1.5 for headsof household.\$0 to \$21,049\$21,050 to \$49,9996.75%\$50,000 or more7.15%Bracket amounts in bill:\$0 to \$21,049\$0 to \$21,049\$2,000\$1,050 to \$21,049\$2,000\$2,000\$2,000\$3,000<